nasserarbabi/FEniCSUI/docs/index.md

 # FEniCSUI documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+FEniCSUI is a library to build powerful user interfaces for FEniCS solvers.
+It provides a web interface consist of a 3D interactive CAD viewer to view and examine the geometry and a working tree to  provide the parameters necessary for running the solver.

 ## Quick start:

-Currently the FEniCSUI is available for ubuntu users.
+FEniCSUI is based on python, docker, and gmsh, all of which are available for Windows/Mac/ Windows systems, so theoretically, it is compatible with all operating systems given that the required version of the prerequisite libraries are installed.
+However, the following instructions are for Ubuntu 18.

 Windows users can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) to run the code in the windows environment.
-The following installation instructions are based on Ubuntu 18 or WSL 1.

 ##### 1. Docker:

 The solver uses the docker image of FEniCS project to run the finite element code.
-So, the docker should be installed and running in your system.
+This requires the docker to be installed and running in your system.

-If you are using WSL services, [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) is a comprehensive guide on how to use windows docker inside wsl 1.
+If you are using WSL services, [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) is a comprehensive guide on how to use windows docker inside WSL 1.

 If you have already had docker installed and running, skip to the **step 2**!